Outpatient

 - Eligible participants are referred by their attorney, the Commonwealth, or the Court, and required to plead guilty with the opportunity to have the charge(s) dismissed and regain custody of their children upon successful completion of the program.

-The Lynchburg Adult Drug Court is an alternative to sentencing for adult offenders that are diagnosed with a substance use disorder.
+The Lynchburg Adult Recovery Court is an alternative to sentencing for adult offenders that are diagnosed with a substance use disorder.
 The program provides judicial monitoring of individuals in the voluntary program.
 The program provides comprehensive substance use treatment, intensive supervision, and supportive services.
 The 5-phase program takes participants approximately 9-18 months to complete.

 Program Enrollment/Eligibility: